 Utilize Adobe Color Themes within Photoshop, connecting all of the previous unpacking methodologies and tools to view and source color palettes in a color grading workflow.
 Reference existing color schemes with the Adobe Color Themes toolset and manipulate them on the color wheel.

-Setup a smart object workflow to transition between Adobe Camera Raw and Photoshop in a non destructive manner while developing an advanced color grade for an image.
-Utilize Adobe CC Online to create a palette with accurate color analysis and connect that back to Adobe Color Themes within Photoshop.
+Setup a smart object workflow to transition between Adobe Camera Raw and Photoshop in a non destructive manner while developing a grade for an image.
+Utilize Adobe CC Online to create a palette with accurate color analysis and connect that back to Adobe Color Themes within Photoshop

 Apply all of the tools and methods of auditing color and apply it to an image grade.